Global pact to contain oil price crash takes shape

 Russia’s move enraged Saudi Arabia, which not only said it would not cut production on its own but said it would increase output instead and reduce its selling prices in what became effectively a global pricing war.

 In the time since, prices have collapsed as the coronavirus and the COVID-19 illness it causes have largely halted global travel.
-International benchmark Brent crude traded Friday over $31 a barrel while the U.S. benchmark West Texas crude traded under $23.
+International benchmark Brent crude was around $32 a barrel as of Friday while the U.S. benchmark West Texas crude closed under $23.

 In Russia relies on oil as the main source of income and the price collapse caused the ruble to crash.
 That boosted the cost of imports and sped up inflation.